John Miller (architect): Career

-In 2006 Miller was awarded a CBE for his architectural work and contributions towards conservation.
+In the 2006 New Year Honours, Miller was appointed Commander of the Order of the British Empire (CBE) for services to architecture.

-During his career, Miller had various academic appointments including Visiting Critic at Cornell University (1966-71), Visiting Critic at Princeton University (1970), Professor of Environmental Design at the Royal College of Art (1975-85), Visiting Professor at Dublin University (1985-86), Visiting Professor at University of Manchester (1986-89), Fellow of Royal College of Art (1976), Fellow of Royal Society of Arts (1984) and Honorary Fellow of the Royal College of Art (1985).
+During his career, Miller had various academic appointments including Visiting Critic at Cornell University (1966–71), Visiting Critic at Princeton University (1970), Professor of Environmental Design at the Royal College of Art (1975–85), visiting professor at Trinity College Dublin (1985–86), visiting professor at University of Manchester (1986–89), Fellow of Royal College of Art (1976), Fellow of Royal Society of Arts (1984) and Honorary Fellow of the Royal College of Art (1985).